sebastianfdz/trade-battles/README.md

 ## Description

 Trade Battles is an exhilarating game that will put your inner stock trader to the test.
 Create battles with your friends and figure out who is the best trader.
-Each of the contestants will start out with $100,000 USD that they will be able to use throughout the battle to buy and sell real-time stocks.
+Each of the contestants will start out with a chosen amount of capital that they will be able to use throughout the battle to buy and sell real-time stocks.
 The battle duration will be set by the battle creator and at the end of the battle the person with the most profit will be the winner.